kubernetes/enhancements/keps/sig-api-machinery/20190425-crd-conversion-webhook.md

 * Either top level X or per-version X can be set, but not both.
 This rule applies to individual X’s not the whole set.
 E.g. top level schema can be set while per-version subresources are set.
 * per-version X cannot be the same.
 E.g. if all per-version schema are the same, the CRD object will be rejected with an error message asking the user to use the top level schema.

-in *CRD v1* (apiextensions.k8s.io/v1), there will be only version list with no top level X. The second validation guarantees a clean moving to v1.
+In *CRD v1* (apiextensions.k8s.io/v1), there will be only version list with no top level X. The second validation guarantees a clean moving to v1.
 These are conversion rules:

 *v1beta1->v1:*